citp/privacy-policy-historical/p/pe/pea/pearl.com.md

 In some cases, JustAnswer supplements portions of the PII you provide with data sent to us from your web browser including (depending on its settings) your IP address, browser type, internet service provider, referring/exit pages, operating system, date/time stamp, and click stream data ("Usage Statistics").
 JustAnswer may also supplement your user profile with a phone number if you call our customer service center and the customer service agent who answers your call is able to identify your phone number.
 This allows customer service agents to better help you by allowing them to match your phone number when you next call to your user profile.

-We use cookies to remember users’ settings (e.g. language preference, to retrieve your username and password so you do not need to enter them again), and for authentication _._ Users can control the use of cookies at the individual browser level.
-If you reject cookies, you may still use our site, but your ability to use some features or areas of our site may be limited.

 As is true of most web sites, we gather certain information automatically and store it in log files.
 This information may include Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We do link this automatically collected data to other information we collect about you.

-Technologies such as: cookies, beacons, tags and scripts are used by JustAnswer and our partners such as our marketing partners, affiliates, or analytics or service providers including customer service providers.
+Technologies such as: cookies and similar technologies are used by JustAnswer and our partners such as our marketing partners, affiliates, or analytics or service providers including customer service providers.
 These technologies are used in analyzing trends, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

-We use Local Storage Objects (LSOs) such as HTML5 to store marketing, affiliate management, analytics and optimization information.
-Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML 5 to collect and store information.
-Various browsers may offer their own management tools for removing HTML5 LSOs.
+You can control the use of cookies at the individual browser level, but if you choose to disable cookies, it may limit your use of certain features or functions on our website or service.

 JustAnswer is intended for adult use only.
 In addition, it does not knowingly solicit or collect PII from persons under 13 years old.
 We may delete from the site PII, as well as Posts and other information, from users we believe are under the age of 18.